Wayfinding Signage Design

 Landscape Design

-In concert with architecture and signage, the way softscape and hardscape are treated can aide in the wayfinding experience by creating memorable and tactile landmarks in the spaces between buildings.
+In concert with architecture and signage, the way softscape and hardscape are treated can aid in the wayfinding experience by creating memorable and tactile landmarks in the spaces between buildings.

 Art & Sculpture

-Wayfinding tools do not only include traditional forms of signage, but properly place art and engaging elements create visual and intuitive clues to aide in comfortable navigation…and have some creativity and enjoyment along the way.
+Wayfinding tools do not only include traditional forms of signage, but also properly placed art and other engaging elements.
+These create visual and intuitive clues to aid in comfortable navigation—and have some creativity and enjoyment along the way.

 Architectural Features

-Collaboration with the architecture can provide intuitive integrated features that are equally as important to clear navigation as a sign and are seamlessly woven into the user experience… “take a left at the big red wall”.
+Collaboration with the architecture can provide intuitive, integrated features that are equally as important to clear navigation as a sign and are seamlessly woven into the user experience.
+For example, “Take a left at the big, red wall.”

 Topic Series